Reference

 Quick Scan vs Deep Scan

-A Quick Scan reads the remaining file system records to list recently deleted or still-indexed files — fast, and it preserves original names and folders.
+A Quick Scan reads the remaining file system records to list recently deleted or still-indexed files.
+It is fast and it preserves original names and folders.
 A Deep Scan reads the drive sector by sector and reconstructs files from their signatures, which is slower but finds data after a format, a RAW state, or heavy metadata damage.
 The usual approach is Quick Scan first, Deep Scan if files are missing.

 SMART

 SMART (Self-Monitoring, Analysis and Reporting Technology) is built-in drive health reporting that tracks indicators such as reallocated sectors, read-error rates, and spin-up problems.
-Rising SMART error counts are a strong sign a drive is failing physically rather than suffering a one-time software fault — a cue to recover data immediately and stop relying on the drive.
+Rising SMART error counts are a strong sign a drive is failing physically rather than hitting a one-time software fault, and a cue to recover data right away and stop relying on the drive.

 Matched a term to your problem?